 - Sophisticated picture books are particularly rewarding and lend themselves perfectly to imaginative and fun promotional activities

-Sophisticated picture books, in summary, are able to offer many advantages, including:
+Sophisticated picture books offer many advantages, including:

 - A seamless transition of the picture book as a valid literary form throughout schooling and beyond